 - i.
-That the applicant increases the setback of the front unit to be more consistent with the adjacent 2-story historic structure as noted in finding e. - ii.
-That the applicant eliminates at least one of the car stalls in each of the front units to reduce the overall length, massing, and footprint of the structure as noted in findings e, g, and l. - iii.
-That the applicant modifies the proposed entryway configurations to be more consistent with transoms and side lites found on historic precedents in the district as noted in finding j. - iv.
-That the applicant lowers the hipped porch projects on the public alley elevation of the rear unit as noted in finding m. - v.
-That the applicant submits a comprehensive landscaping plan for final approval.
-The landscaping plan should indicate all setbacks with dimensions, all locations and dimensions of proposed hardscaping, and the locations and species of plants.
-The applicant should indicate all mechanical equipment on the site plans and/or elevations for final approval. - vi.
+That the applicant explores ways to increase the setback of the front unit to be more consistent with the adjacent 2-story historic structure as noted in finding e. - ii.
+That the applicant modifies the proposed entryway configurations to be more consistent with transoms and side lites found on historic precedents in the district as noted in finding j. - iii.
 That the applicant installs one-over-one wood windows or aluminum clad wood windows as noted in finding k.
 Meeting rails must be no taller than 1.25" and stiles no wider than 2.25".
 White manufacturer's color is not allowed, and color selection must be presented to staff.
 There should be a minimum of two inches in depth between the front face of the window trim and the front face of the top window sash.
 This must be accomplished by recessing the window sufficiently within the opening or with the installation of additional window trim to add thickness.
 Window trim must feature traditional dimensions and architecturally appropriate sill detail.
 Window track components must be painted to match the window trim or concealed by a wood window screen set within the opening.